Using Resource Queues

 Enabling and using resource management in Greenplum Database involves the following high-level tasks:

-- Configure resource managment.
+- Configure resource management.
 See Configuring Resource Management.

 - Create the resource queues and set limits on them.
 See Creating Resource Queues and Modifying Resource Queues.